Advice For Tax Time In Australia

 Our highly trained tax advisors will point you on the appropriate route to reduce the amount of tax you owe while simultaneously achieving the most favourable tax result for you.

 Deceased Estates Accounting

-Our deceased estates accounting experts can help make this painful time a little easier by taking care of their tax affairs for you.
-In addition, we can appoint a legal representative on your behalf to manage all the legal responsibilities, including their tax affairs.
+Our accounting professionals that specialize in deceased estates can assist make this difficult period a little bit easier for you by taking care of their tax problems on their behalf.
+In addition, if you would like, we are able to designate a legal representative on your behalf to handle all of the legal responsibilities, including their financial matters with the tax authorities.

 1. I have to buy tools and equipment for my job.
 What can I claim on my tax?

 You are allowed to deduct any costs that you have incurred in the process of replacing, insuring, or repairing the instruments of the trade that you use in the production of your income.
 Depreciation must be done, however, on any item with a price tag of more than $300 if it was purchased (i.e. claimed over its useful life).

 The amount that you are eligible to claim will be determined by the receipts that you have saved and the degree to which you use them for activities that generate revenue.
 In the event that you find yourself in a circumstance in which you do not have your receipts and are wondering what you can claim, you are permitted to claim any amount that is less than $300 without evidence of purchase.

 2. My job requires me to keep my knowledge up to date, and I buy books and journals.
 Can I claim them all?

 If you are required to acquire technical books, trade publications, or journals in order to perform your job functions effectively, the cost of those purchases may be deducted from your taxable income.

 3. I have a job that requires me to be on the road a great deal, and I have to use my car.
 What do I need to do to claim a tax deduction for my car?